RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Smart Editing**

 Next, we are going to look at the smart editing feature with background COBOL parsing.
-First, you'll check the IDE preferences for suggestions that Content Assist offers you in the editor:
+First, you will check the IDE preferences for suggestions that Content Assist offers you in the editor:

 1. Click **Window \> Preferences** and navigate to **Rocket Software \> COBOL \> Editor \> Content Assist**.
 2. Select **Enable auto activation** and click **Apply and Close**.